evkx/evkx.github.io/content/models/cupra/born/BORN_58/_index.md

 ## Exterior

 The CUPRA BORN 58, with dimensions of 4322 mm in length, 1809 mm in width, and 1540 mm in height, falls into the C-segment cars, also known as compact cars, strike a balance between size, performance, and affordability, making them versatile for a variety of drivers.
-You can choose between 5 different paint colors when ordering this model.
+The CUPRA BORN 58 is available in a total of 5 paint colors, including both solid and metallic options.
 Additionally, you can choose between 6 wheels with sizes from 18 to 20 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).